 Can I make a magnet that I already have any stronger?Once a magnet is fully magnetized, it cannot be made any stronger - it is "saturated".
 In that sense, magnets are like buckets of water: once they are full, they can't get any "fuller".

 Can a magnet that has lost its magnetism be re-magnetized?

 Provided that the material has not been damaged by extreme heat, the magnet can be re-magnetized back to its original strength.

 How do you measure the strength or power of a magnet?Most commonly, Gaussmeters, Magnetometers, or Pull-Testers are used to measure the strength of a magnet.
 Gaussmeters measure the strength in Gauss, Magnetometers measure in Gauss or arbitrary units (so it’s easy to compare one magnet to another), and Pull-Testers can measure pull in pounds, kilograms, or other force units.
 Special Gaussmeters can cost several thousands of dollars.
 We stock several types of Gaussmeters that cost between $400 and $1,500 each.
+Contact Us if you are interested in more information regarding these.
 Helmholtz Coils, search coils and permeameters are also used to make sophisticated measurements of magnets.